 I got nervous about the batter releasing from the pan and baked half in the scone pan and half in a cupcake tin.
 But I shouldn't have.
 They popped out easily.
 This pan is amazing!

-Note: At this time Stevia Kitchens Jam is not available.
-I hope they do bring it back soon.
-In the meantime you can make your own Sugar-Free Strawberry Jam with my easy recipe.
+Note: At this time the original product I used in this recipe, Stevia Kitchens Jam, is not available.
+In the meantime, you can make your own Sugar-Free Strawberry Jam with my easy recipe or shop for another Keto Strawberry Jam.

 1.5 cups almond flour